 The foam surfboard has recently blown up in the world of surfing.
 It is responsible for bringing a whole new group of people to surfing that previously never considered surfing as a sport they should try.
-The foam surfboard has also resulted in a lot of experienced surfers now surfing spots that were previously seen as too dangerous to surf.
+The foam surfboard or soft top surfboard as it is also known, has also resulted in a lot of experienced surfers now surfing spots that were previously seen as too dangerous to surf.

 For beginner surfers the foam surfboard is the best type of board to learn to surf on.
 On our surfboards page we explain why this is the case.
 Since foam surfboards exploded onto the market about 5 years ago, there have been a number of different brands that have cropped up from the uber cool Catch Surf to the more recreational Wavestorm.

-In this foam surfboard buyers guide, we take you through the multitude of foam surfboard options across the various categories of surfboard.
+In this foam surfboard buyers guide, we take you through the multitude of soft top surfboard options across the various categories of surfboard.
 We start with long boards and then move down to short boards and other concept-type boards.

 Wave Bandit are one of the pioneers of the foam surfboard and have had YouTube surfer Ben Gravy riding their full quiver of boards for quite some time now.
 Ben has shown through his vlog that these boards can be ridden in any surf surf conditions.
 No matter how small the wave these boards shred!